ppy/osu-wiki/wiki/Tournaments/README.md

 4. Read through the files and replace any examples with writing specific to the tournament.
 There are some comments in the files to help; you can remove them after you've read them.

-5. Once your tournament is concluded, apply past tense to the sentences in the article, and add a new table in the Tournaments index page for your competition.
+5. Once your tournament is concluded, add a podium section, apply past tense to sentences in the article, and add a new table in the Tournaments index page for your competition.